Identification & Species

 Colony Growth and Preparation

 The birth of a new termite colony marks one of nature’s most fascinating cycles of survival.
-When you witness termite swarmers taking flight, you’re actually seeing the culmination of 3-5 years of colony development.
-These reproductive alates emerge by the hundreds, ready to establish new colonies and continue their species’ legacy.
+When you witness termite swarmers taking flight, you’re actually seeing the culmination of 3 to 5 years of colony development.
+These reproductive alates emerge by the hundreds, ready to establish new colonies and continue their species‘ legacy.

 Once a female finds her mate, she’ll shed her wings and begin her role as queen.
 As the queen lays eggs, which can reach an impressive 30,000 per day, the colony starts to take shape.